fabloc/gcp-gmail-automation/README.md

         `https://www.googleapis.com/auth/gmail.readonly,https://www.googleapis.com/auth/gmail.modify`
     *   Click **Authorize**.

+    **Note on Authentication:** When using Google Workspace APIs, authentication requires a service account key file.
+This is because the Workspace authentication server needs the client ID from the key file to verify that the service account has been granted domain-wide delegation permissions.
+Default application credentials or tokens don't seem to have this information, and the authentication fails.

 4.  **Complete the Deployment:**

     Once you have authorized the service account in the Admin console, return to the terminal and press **[Enter]** to continue.
 The script will then proceed to build the Docker image, and deploy the infrastructure using Terraform.